IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Alternate Deployment Via Runtime Component Operator

 Another way to deploy the application is via the Runtime Component Operator.
 It is a generic operator used to deploy different types of application images.
 The Runtime Component Operator is part of a set of devops tools that also includess application stacks.
 Together, they will enable the enterprise architect to better control the creation and deployment of application images.
 For more information, see: https://github.com/application-stacks/runtime-component-operator

+### Deploy application

-For this lab, we will only use the Runtime Component Operator to deploy the same Customer Order Service application image:
+Run the following command which uses the Runtime Component Operator to deploy the same Customer Order Service application image:
 ```
 oc apply -f deploy-rco

+Output:
+runtimecomponent.app.stacks/cos-was-rco created
+secret/authdata-rco created
 ```